 My daughter is in Kindergarten and we love this school.
 Her teacher Ms. Epp is very involved with the children and keeps us very well informed about her progress.
 It is in a great neighborhood and she has made great friends.
 We hope to keep her there!!

 Lowry Elementary School is a public elementary school in Denver.
 The principal of Lowry Elementary School is Cari Riedlin, whose e-mail is email@example.com.
-532 students go to Lowry Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Asian.
+532 students attend Lowry Elementary School and are mostly White, non-Hispanic; Multiracial; and Asian.
 38% of the 532 students here are paying reduced lunch prices.
 The student to teacher ratio at Lowry Elementary School is 19:1.
 Denver Montcalir International School is one of the nearest elementary schools.

 - Ceramics sculpture